lunaalvareez/TFG/CharacterSpotting/README.txt

 2. AddPadding.py: Now the images in /sentencesCompressed are padded to fit the final image size.

-3. AnnotationGenerator.py: Now the /sentencesCompressed should have annotation files accompanying each image. sentencesCompressed should have an approximate size of 1.8GB.
+3. AnnotationGenerator.py <--padded>: Now the /sentencesCompressed should have annotation files accompanying each image.
+If the images have been padded, the flag --padded should be added.

 4. Optional: RemoveSmallImages.py: Removes all images and annotation files with width or height smaller than 10 in /sentencesCompressed.
 Also removes images with errors being opened.
 Decreases /wordscompressed by 5%.